ol1c/ol1c/README.md

 - 📍 Based in Gdańsk, Poland
 - 📚 Passionate about expanding my knowledge and learning new technologies
 - 🎌 Currently learning Japanese as a personal challenge!
-### 🌱 What I'm Learning

-I'm always looking for opportunities to improve my skills, whether it's programming, software development, or new technologies in the IT world.

-### 📫 How to Reach Me

-Feel free to connect with me on GitHub and follow my projects!

-Thanks for stopping by! 😊

 <!--